 Understanding in which percentiles your academic profile falls also gives you a guide to determine which schools' applicant pools you would be competitive in.
 Otherwise, strengthening your academic background before an official acceptance may take time.

 If you received any interviews last cycle, chances are your academics may not be the main issue.
-So, without receiving any acceptances, you may need to work hard at sharpening your interview skills.
+You may need to work hard at sharpening your interview skills.
 This time around, you know what to expect.

 Patience is most certainly a virtue when it comes to medical school admissions.
 Many rejected applicants do not reapply so be aware that you can earn a lot of admiration from an admissions committee by combining an ability to reflect on your weaknesses with a drive to address them.